gitjuli94/pathfinding/documentation/implementation_document.md

 ## Summary, conclusion

 JPS is more efficient, especially with large maps where the start and end nodes are selected in a way that makes the octile heuristic approximation most accurate.
+In the test cases presented in the testing document, JPS seems to be approximately 5 times faster than Dijkstra.

 Both algorithms always find the goal (when possible) and return the same path length.
 I added the visualization of processed nodes of both algorithms in the GUI, which helped to illustrate how much fewer nodes JPS processes compared to Dijkstra.

 ## References